sgaflv/cforces/README.md

 # cforces
-Solutions to some [Codeforces](codeforces.com) archive problems in Rust
+Solutions to some [Codeforces](codeforces.com) archive problems in Rust.

+Each task is stored as mail.rs in an individual project.